 Source: Seitan Roast

-If you’re serving a small party of guests for the holidays, but don’t want to compromise in extravagance, make this stuffed Seitan Roast by Zsu Dever.
+If you’re serving a small party of guests for the holidays, but don’t want to compromise on extravagance, make this stuffed Seitan Roast by Zsu Dever.
 This savory, meaty roast is stuffed with vegan sausage, cabbage, and dried fruit, and then braised in the oven for three hours so it’s perfectly tender.
 As a final step, it’s pan-seared and then baked again.
 The top is crisp, the stuffing is sweet, savory, and tasty, and it’s served in a tangy onion-cider gravy.

 Source: Seitan Pot Roast

 This Seitan Pot Roast by Dawn Kriss isn’t exactly like a traditional meat pot roast your mom would have prepared for dinner, but if you make this plant-based version for her, she’ll probably beg you for the recipe!
-Who wouldn’t want to know all the secrets to preparing tender homemade seitan in a lip-smacking vegetable stew?
+Who wouldn’t want to know all the secrets to prepare tender homemade seitan in a lip-smacking vegetable stew?
 Plus, the pot roast is made in a slow cooker, so you can just throw everything in, go about your day, and come home to a warm, comforting meal.

 Source: Savory Seitan Roast